chloehellberg/PierresBakeryTracker/README.md

   * Download files from GitHub repository by click Code and Download Zip
   * Extract files into a single directory
   * Run GitBASH in directory
-  * Type "dotnet restore" to get bin and obj files
+  * Go to the BakeryTracker folder (Project Folder) and type "dotnet restore" to get bin and obj files
   * Type "dotnet run" in terminal to run the program
   * Have fun with Pierre's Bakery Tracker!